 - 700c, 29er, and 28 inch bicycle wheels all have the same rim diameter of ISO 622 mm.
 700c is the standard wheel size for modern road bikes.
 29er is basically a marketing term for wide 700c wheels that are made for off-road riding.
 28 inch is a size that is still used in some parts of the world though it is kind of a vintage rim measurement.
 Tires and tubes that are labeled 28 inch fit on 700c or 29er rims as long as the rim is a compatible width.

-- 26 inch (ISO 559 mm) wheels are the standard size for older mountain bikes as well as many expedition touring bikes.
+- 26 inch (ISO 559 mm) wheels are the standard size for older mountain bikes as well as many expedition touring bikes and fat bikes.
 These wheels measure 559 mm in diameter.
 These wheels are about 1-2 inches smaller in diameter than a 700c wheel depending on the type of tires that are installed.

 - 27 inch (ISO 630 mm) are often found on old road bikes.
 This size is not the same as 700c or 29er.
 27 inch wheels are slightly larger than 700c at 630 mm as opposed to 622 mm.
 This means tires are not cross-compatible with any other wheel sizes.

 Tip: While buying tires or rims, it can be helpful to look at the ISO size.
 This measurement is given in millimeters and was developed by the International Organization for Standardization (ISO).
 For a visual comparison of the most common bike wheel sizes, check out this cool diagram from rodbikes.com This tire sizing table from sheldonbrown.com can also help.